Hardware

 • Setting bit 2 high turns on the Red LED.

-• Control of and status access for the 4 GPIO (General-purpose Input/Output) pins on the TKey.
-Called GPIO in the memory map.
+• Control of and status access for the 4 GPIO (General-purpose Input/Output) pins on the TKey, available at TK1_MMIO_TK1_GPIO.

 • GPIO 1 and 2 are inputs and provide read access to the current sampled value digital values on the pins.